 Where do climate refugees go?

 Most displaced people are in the global south.
-Developing nations host 86% of all recognised refugees.
+Nations with lower wealth host 86% of all recognised refugees.

 The majority of climate refugees remain in their own countries.
 The same is true for those displaced by conflict.
 They are known as Internally Displaced Persons (IDPs).